Launch Updates

 This is not about making hosting colder or more rigid.
 It is about giving good hosts tools that better match how good hosts already think.
 You can see that flow on the hosting overview and the matching privacy posture on the safety page.

-Founding hosts are helping shape the product itself
+Hosts are helping shape the product itself

-Founding hosts are not just early users.
+Hosts are not just early users.
 They are early signal.

 They show us what matters most in the host experience.
 They show us where the flow feels strong, where it feels clunky, and what private-home coordination actually needs in real life.